 You will be asked to enter your current password and then enter the email address you would like to use to log in to the system.
 You will need to re-enter the email address again to make sure you have entered it correctly, once you have done that click okay.
 You will then see a notification confirming that your email address was changed successfully.
 You will also receive an email confirming that you have changed your email address and then a second email with a validation code in, which you will need to enter the next time you log in to the system.

 If you attend a University of Lincoln Open Day, you’ll be able to have a look at some of the accommodation that is available.
 The University also holds informal visit days on the third Wednesday of each month.
 On these days, our on campus accommodation will be open to view.
 If you’re unable to make any of the open days or visit days but are planning to make a trip to Lincoln then please let us know and we will do our best to accommodate a viewing.

 If you are unable to visit us at all, then please don’t worry as you can also view videos and 360° images of our university managed residences on and off campus on our YouTube channel.

 Once you have submitted your online application, you are unable to change your preferences on the application portal.
-However, if you wish to change your preferences then you can email us with your request and if the accommodation option/s were available on the application form on the time of your application then we can see if this is possible for you.
+However, if you wish to change your preferences then you can email us with your request and if the accommodation option/s are still available on the application form then we can see if this is possible for you.

-When emailing, please include your full name, date of birth, home address and your University of Lincoln Student ID and list your new 6 preferences and we will let you know if this is possible.
+When emailing, please include your full name, date of birth, home address and your University of Lincoln Applicant ID number and list your new six preferences and we will let you know if this is possible.